-Notwithstanding the above, while the Company has implemented the necessary control systems and procedures, and established indicators and parameters that the managers in the different areas must evaluate and take into account, compliance with this Recommendation is considered to be partial since the determination of the risk level that the Company considers acceptable is not expressly included in a formal document.
+and parameters that the managers in the different areas must evaluate and take into account, compliance with this Recommendation is considered to be partial since the determination of the risk level that the Company considers acceptable is not expressly included in a formal document.

 - 46. Companies should establish a risk management and control service in one of the company's internal department or units, under the direct supervision of the audit committee or, where appropriate, a specific board committee.
-This service should be expressly assigned the following functions: - (a) ensuring that risk management and control systems are functioning effectively and, specifically, that all the major risks to which the company is exposed are correctly identified, managed and quantified; - (b) participating actively in the preparation of risk strategies and in key decisions about risk management; - (c) ensuring that risk management and control systems effectively mitigate risks within the framework of the policy drawn up by the board of directors.
+This service should be expressly assigned the following functions: - (a) ensuring that risk management and control systems are functioning effectively and, specifically, that all the major risks to which the company is exposed are correctly identified, managed and quantified; - (b) participating actively in the preparation of risk strategies and in key decisions about risk management; - (c) ensuring that risk management and control systems effectively mitigate risks within the framework of the policy drawn up by the board of directors. - Complies [ ] Partially complies [ ] Explain [ X ]